sundsvallai/intric/docs/troubleshooting.md

 3. Ensure clock synchronization between server and clients

 4. Verify JWT configuration with a tool like jwt.io

+5. Check browser console for CORS issues with authentication headers

 ### Login Failures